Money in the Bank (novel): Plot summary

-Mrs Cork sees the kiss, which convinces her that Anne is not involved with Lionel.
-She finally consents to give Lionel the loan he has been requesting, to allow him to buy into partnership in an interior decorating business.
-Anne begins to grow disillusioned with Lionel, whose secrecy about their engagement suggests that he cares more about the loan.
+The kiss convinces Mrs Cork that Anne is not involved with Lionel.
+Relieved, and further mollified by Jeff's flattery of a book she wrote, she does not expel him from her house.
+She also consents to give Lionel the loan he has been requesting, to allow him to buy into partnership in an interior decorating business.
+Anne is offended by Lionel's continued secrecy about their engagement, which implies that he cares more about the loan.
 She also learns of the undignified bargain he made with Jeff.